starsurfer87/Race-Results-Tracker/README.md

 ## User Stories
+- As a user, I want to be able to add a new event for myself
 - As a user, I want to be able to add a race to an event, recording statistics including date, result time, and placement
 - As a user, I want to be able to set a goal time for an event
 - As a user, I want to be able to determine what my lap splits needs to be to achieve my goal time